Why does it not just write the moment I first try it?

 - Scribble vigorously on a piece of paper until the oil is gone and only ink starts to flow.

-- If it does not start, then soak the tip in oil for an 20 minutes and try again.
+- If it does not start, then soak the tip in oil for 20 minutes and try again.

-If this did not work, Here are additional tips
+If this did not work, here are additional tips

-- A second way to get a pen to start writing
+- A second way to get a pen to start writing can be seen in the below video.

 - If none of the above works, then warming the ink just a little can tried.
 You should remove the refill from the pen before you warm the ink.
 Warming it can thin the ink or melt a clog, allowing the ink to flow easily.